Estimate Time5 min

 First, you'll want to look at your household's modified adjusted gross income (MAGI), which is your adjusted gross income (aka your total income minus certain tax credits, adjustments, and deductions), with some of those credits, adjustments, and deductions added back in.
 Calculating your MAGI can be complicated, so consult a tax professional if you have questions.
 Or use IRS Worksheet 2-1 on Publication 590-A to calculate your MAGI.

-Depending on your MAGI, filing status, and earned income, you may be able to make the federal maximum contribution to your Roth IRA ($7,000 for those under 50; $8,000 for those 50 or older in 2024), a portion of that maximum amount, or nothing.
+Depending on your MAGI, filing status, and earned income, you may be able to make the federal maximum contribution to your Roth IRA (in 2024 and 2025, these limits are $7,000 for those under 50 and $8,000 for those 50 or older), a portion of that maximum amount, or nothing.
 The table below breaks this down.

 Roth IRA income requirements for 2024